ome/ngff/rfc/1/index.md

 * creating a separate repository per RFC
 * opening a long-lived “review PR” with a dedicated URL

+### Specification Versions
+The semantics of versioning for the NGFF specification are not yet sufficiently well-defined.
+There is currently no clear definition of which parts of the specification, if any, MUST be implemented by software projects.
+This has been handled in the Zarr community by adding a "must understand" flag to extensions to warn implementations that if they see a particular feature has been included, they should fail rather than show the user incorrect data.
+Such a mechanism could go hand in hand with an as-yet unspecified extension mechanism.
+This would be an ideal topic for a following RFC, as well as the existence and handling of possible “development” and/or “long-term support” versions.

+### Work Groups

+Currently, there is a single "track" in the [process diagram](diagram.png) through which all RFCs progress.
+This can initially be managed by careful choice of the reviewers.
+However, as the complexity of review grows, it may become advantageous to split the set of a reviewers into separate "tracks", such that specific topic are handling by area experts.
+The process may also be modified on a per track basis.
+For example, an information track which is largely for training purposes and provides concrete examples to the community could have an expedited process.
+A similar model is in use within the IETF community.
+If there is interest in establishing a dedicated working group, contact the [Editorial board](#editorial-board).

-#### Handling Disagreements
+### Handling Disagreements

 The OME community is open to everybody and built upon mutual respect.
 Nevertheless, disagreements do occur.

 All activities within the NGFF community are conducted under the OME [Code of Conduct](https://github.com/ome/.github/blob/master/CODE_OF_CONDUCT.md#when-something-happens).
 If you feel that your objections are not being considered, please follow the steps outlined under “When Something Happens”.

+### Advisory Board

+This proposal does not try to define higher-level governance and conflict resolution.
+By default, as a repository within the "OME" GitHub organization, the community health processes defined in [https://github.com/ome/.github](https://github.com/ome/.github) hold for the NGFF process.
+However, following this RFC, additional and specific governance mechanisms can be put in place for the operation of the NGFF community process.
+This may or may not follow the model of other RFC-using communities, e.g., IETF's [IAB](https://www.ietf.org/about/groups/iab/) or Fuchsia's "governing authority".

+### Editorial Board
+The Editorial Board consists of all current **Editors** and can be reached at \<mailto:ngff-editors@openmicroscopy.org\>.
+Josh Moore, as the author of this RFC, is the sole initial member.

+This proposal does not try to define how **Editors** are chosen.
+Therefore, the use of "Editors" in this document is intended as a placeholder.
+A future RFC will define the selection and removal of editors.

-#### Workflow
+### Editorial Workflow
-**Editors** are encouraged to publish a separate document and/or Best Practice Guide containing the daily or weekly workflow of managing the NGFF process.
+This proposal also does not define the day-to-day specifics of how **Editors** work.
+The [Editorial Board](#editorial-board) is encouraged to publish a separate document, e.g. Best Practice Guide, containing the daily or weekly workflow of managing the NGFF process.
 This document can be more quickly updated than the RFC and can contain updates to GitHub interactions (use of “draft” status, milestones, issues, etc.) and possible automation (reply bots and similar).

 ## Drawbacks, risks, alternatives, and unknowns
 The primary **drawbacks**, **risks**, and **unknowns** of the proposal revolve